BestTimesToVisit.com Logo

 attraction

-Ride the historic Duquesne Incline up to the summit for an unparalleled, postcard-perfect view of Pittsburgh's iconic three rivers and skyline.
-Aim for sunset to witness the city lights begin to twinkle, transforming the industrial landscape into a dazzling spectacle.
-Consider packing a small picnic to enjoy at the observation deck.
+Ride this historic cable car up to the summit for an unparalleled, postcard-perfect panorama of Pittsburgh's three rivers and iconic skyline.
+Aim for the hour before sunset to witness the city lights begin to twinkle as the sky blazes with color.
+Consider packing a small picnic to savor the moment from the observation deck.

 Best time: Apr-Oct